ufclas/ufclas-mercurytemplates/README.md

   - Hide Date checkbox
   - Hide Author checkbox
   - Hide Featured Image checkbox
+  - For new posts, initial values come from "New Post Settings" in the Customizer
+  - Each post maintains its own settings independently after creation

 **Post Header Fields** (ACF)
 Advanced Custom Fields for header content: